-As a consumer myself, these are the first things that I think of, as well (hence, why I mentioned them lol but of course, there may be other categories of products that you may think of).
+As a consumer myself, these are the first things that I think of, as well.
+Hence, why I mentioned them.
+Of course, there may be other categories of products that you may think of.

 On the other hand, as a cosmetic chemist, I familiarize myself with the FDA’s cosmetic definition.

 The definition covers any and all cosmetics that you can possibly think of.
 If you can apply the product onto yourself in any of the above forms to cleanse, beautify (Google definition of beautify: improve the appearance of), promote attractiveness, or alter the appearance, it’s probably a cosmetic.